 During cool springs, especially in years with healthy snowmelt, North Fork Reservoir’s water can be a bit cold for ideal fishing in the first few weeks, but this reservoir will put out trout at a fair pace for its entire season.

-The ideal conditions usually exist from June through July and sometimes into early August.
+The ideal conditions usually exist from the opener, throughout June and into at least early July.